Overcoming Dental Insecurity - How to Stop Hiding Your Smile and Rebuild Confidence

 Tooth Color

 Teeth discolor due to aging, staining from coffee or tea, smoking, and medication side effects (such as tetracycline antibiotics).
-Because society strongly associates white teeth with cleanliness, yellowing tends to bother people more than it objectively should.
+Because society strongly associates white teeth with the cleanliness, yellowing tends to bother people more than it objectively should.

 Missing Teeth and Dental Work

 Teeth lost to cavities, silver fillings, dental crowns.
 Silver fillings in particular are a product of Japan's insurance-covered dental system, and many people are self-conscious about them showing when they smile.
-(You can learn the basics from books on dental health)
+You can learn the basics from books on dental health

 How to Face It and What You Can Do